Consumer Advisory Council By-laws

 Section 1: Composition

-• Individuals with Developmental Disabilities
+• Individuals with Developmental and Other Disabilities

 • Family Members of Individuals with Developmental Disabilities

-• State Protection and Advocacy System
+• Kentucky Protection and Advocacy

-• State Developmental Disabilities Division
+• Commonwealth Council on Developmental Disabilities

 • Parent support, training, and information programs